eeshvardasikcm/eeshvardasikcm/README.md

 C++ toolchain quite a bit more simple than carbon language.

-I don't want anything to do with Google open source projects for some time.
-I think this is the best decision for my own protection. there may be some other surprises if I start working on another Google open source project again in the near future.

-I feel safe with at least one or more years going by before I give it another try working with Google.

-It was nice feeling like my work was going to be a part of something I believed in, but
-I just need to distance myself from them for my own safety.

 I believe in Google and I believe in their employee policies that protect employees against abuse and discrimination.

-I don't want to go anywhere down that road with them right now. until I feel that
-I am in a more secure situation.

-I will be using Google services and software that has already been finished and released as a production result so that way I can continue creating Android apps.

 ### Shrota name changed to AyurProject